connelldave/botocove/README.md

 Cove will not execute a function call in the account it's called from.

-Default IAM requirements are:

-In the Botocove calling account:
+In the Botocove calling account the minimum IAM requirements are:

-- Base requirements `sts:assumerole` and `sts:get-caller-identity`
+- `sts:AssumeRole` on all of the roles in the target accounts.
-- To run against an entire AWS Organization and capture account metadata:
+- `organizations:ListAccounts` to run against an AWS organization and capture account metadata.
-`organizations:list-accounts`
-- To run against specific Organizational Units: `organizations:list-children`
+- `organizations:ListChildren` to run against specific OUs.

 In the organization member accounts: